Hornbill-Docs/esp-config/esp-config/data/profiles.md

 ---
 layout: article-toc
 ---
-# Profiles !
+# Profiles
-Profiles provide hierarchical tree structures that can be used within different applications for applying profiles or categories.
+Profiles provide hierarchical tree structures that you can use within different applications for applying profiles or categories.

 ## Profile List
 The Profile List shows all of the existing profiles.
 Some of these profiles may have been automatically added through the installation of an application and are pre-configured and ready to be used by these applications.